 In today’s job market it’s so important to have a CV that’s up-to-date and highlights all your skills and achievements.
-Competition is huge and there will be literally hundreds of CVs received per job.
+Competition is huge, with literally hundreds of CVs received per job.
 If yours isn’t a really good fit, you won’t stand a chance.

 Q: Can I apply for a job without a CV?

-A: Most jobs you apply for will require a CV.
-It’s good to have one ready, then you’re prepared.
+A: It is possible, but it won’t be easy.
+Having an up-to-date CV ready will make the job application process much quicker, and if you’re short on time, that could make the difference between your success or failure.
+So, have a good CV ready, then you’re prepared.
 It’s also good to have a Linkedin profile as over 90% of recruiters rely on it to find candidates.

-Q: I don’t have a CV.
-Can I just write down a few notes to apply for a job?
+Q: I don’t have a CV, just a few notes.
+Is that enough to apply for a job?

-A: Don’t do it!
+A: In a word no!
 As I’ve said above, with hundreds of people potentially applying for a job, you will need a really good, focussed CV to have a chance of invitation to interview.
 A professional CV writer will spend several hours writing a really good CV, requiring a lot of concentration.

 Q: I’ve sent my CV off to jobs but I’m not getting any replies.
 What am I doing wrong?

-A: Firstly, never use the same CV twice when applying for a job, unless the jobs are very similar.
+A: There could be a number of reasons.
+Firstly, never use the same CV twice when applying for a job, unless the jobs are very similar.
 Each job requires a CV that’s tailored to the role.
 If your CV isn’t resulting in interviews, let me review it for you to highlight where you might be going wrong.
 If you’re using an old CV that you’ve just added some notes to update it, chances are that it isn’t detailed enough to ‘sell you’.

 Q: Some ‘experts’ say you don’t need a CV to apply for a job!

 A: In my opinion you DO need a good CV.
 Even if you don’t need a document CV, having a good CV to refer to when applying for a job, makes the process much quicker and easier.
 Some application forms are online, and again you can use the information in your CV as a reference.
-Without anything it could take you hours or even days!
+Without a CV it could take you days.
+Time you may not have.

 Q: Is it a good idea to have a good Linkedin profile too and why?

 A: A good Linkedin profile is your online CV (as well as a good networking platform) and enables recruiters to find you online and contact you direct.
-According to research around 90% of recruiters rely on Linkedin to find candidates, so if you’re not using Linkedin, you’re missing out!
-If your current Linkedin profile doesn’t work for you, I also offer a Linkedin profile writing service.
+According to research at least 90% of recruiters rely on Linkedin to find candidates, so if you don’t have an effective Linkedin profile, you’re missing out!

 Q: What is the Social Share service?